loyada/typedpy/docs/serialization.rst

 #.
 All Structures in the hierarchy implement FastSerializable.
 Typically this is done by calling create_serializer, or
    or automatically, during first instantiation/serialization.
 #.
-No field of type AnyOf(i.e. Union) with the exception of Optional.
+No field of type AnyOf(i.e. Union) with the exception of typing.Optional.
 #  No field of type OneOf.
 #.
 Any custom Field classes should implement the serialize() method.
 #.
 All mappers must be in the definition of the Structures.
 #.
 No mapper to Typedpy Constant in custom serialization mapper of the class

-Instead of support of the "compact" (see above) flag in the serialize() call, you provide it to create_serializer().
+Instead of support of the "compact" flag in the serialize() call, you provide it to create_serializer().
 For example:

 .. code-block:: python